History of the Dodge Ram

 From 2011 and onwards, the marketing department has pushed Ram trucks as having "class-exclusive" manual transmissions.
 This was done because competitors stepped away from using manual transmissions.
 For example, Chevrolet Silverado trucks ceased using manual transmission after their 2006 model, and Ford Super Duty trucks ceased using manual transmissions after their 2010 model.

 When it came to cab options, the Mega Cab option was removed (at least on the 1500 model) and was promptly replaced by a true four-door crew cab.
 The other cab options are the quad cab and regular cab.
 Only the 2500 and 3500 models have the mega cab option.
 Drawing from previous generations, the mega cab utilizes the same type of wheelbase and length as the crew cab/long bed alignment, but instead of using the long bed, the rear cab is instead extended.
-Legroom remains the same.
+The legroom remains the same.
 However, the rear seats compensate by having the ability to recline.
 Switching to the handling of the latest generation, a coil spring five-link rear suspension has replaced the leaf springs for the 1500 model.

 The payload capacity for the fourth generation has reached impressive heights.
-The 2009 model was rated as having a towing capacity of 9,100 lb (4,100 kg) for 2WD Ram 1500 with a regular cab, long bed, a 5.71 Hemi engine, a 3.92 differential and 17-inch wheels.
-This rating, however, changed to a 10,450 lb (4,740 kg) towing capacity without changing any of the original set up.
+The 2009 model was rated as having a towing capacity of 9,100 lb (4,100 kg) for 2WD Ram 1500 with a regular cab, long bed, a 5.71 Hemi engine, a 3.92 differential, and 17-inch wheels.
+This rating, however, changed to a 10,450 lb (4,740 kg) towing capacity without changing any of the original setup.
 When the 2010 model hit lots nationwide, the payload capacity had been increased by 50 lbs (23kg).

 As of 2016 and beyond, Ram trucks are sold all over the world.
 They're available in Canada, the United States, Mexico, Brazil, Argentina, Colombia, Paraguay, Chile, several Middle East countries, and Europe.
 In countries where the principal rule dictates that drivers travel on the left side of the road (such as South Africa and the United Kingdom), no right-hand-drive version has been released.
 Compared to the other major auto manufacturing brands, Ram is relatively young.
 However, for what the brand has accomplished from its inception until now, it has demonstrated that it is a strong competitor and will continue to strengthen its sales figures as it continues growing in popularity worldwide.